ptp-sim/ptp-sim.github.io/Install_Guide.md

   * Click __OK__
   * Keep the project settings open, we also need them in the next step

-  Now, when libPTP is compiled, it will find that _HAS_LIBPLN_ is defined und try to use libPLN.
+  Now, when libPTP is compiled, it will find that _HAS_LIBPLN_ is defined and try to use libPLN.
 This requires that additional header files are available for a successful compilation.

 * Add the include paths for libPLN: